yousean-ai/UGS/Troubleshooting-Overview.md

 UGS has three simple primary missions:
 1. Take G-code from your computer and send it to your controller.
 1. Send signals to your controller for setting up jobs.
-Examples: jogging and setting _Work Coordinate System_ (WCS) manually.
+Examples: Homing, Jogging and setting Work Coordinate System (WCS) manually.
 1. Displaying and changing controller status.
 Examples: seeing alarm statuses and clearing them, toggling coolant, or adjusting speed+feed overrides, or pausing the program.

 UGS does have additional secondary missions through plugins.
 Some of these are: